Kea Performance Optimization

 9. Note that REST operations are not "free"

-Enumerating individual clients in class test expressions can be inefficient and grows more inefficient as the number of expressions increases.
+Enumerating individual clients in class test expressions can be inefficient and will grow more so as the number of expressions increases.
 If you find yourself doing this, you should use global host reservations to assign clients to classes instead.

-Kea will evalute every test statement in a client classification operation before proceeding.
-Even after finding a match, Kea must continue evaluating subsequent statements, in case there are additional matches.
-Having an excessively long list of test cases in a classification statement can impact performance.
+Kea evaluates every test statement in a client classification operation before proceeding.
+Even after finding a match, Kea must continue evaluating subsequent statements in case additional matches exist.
+An excessively long list of test cases in a classification statement can impact performance.

 11. Avoid lengthy regular expressions

 Evaluating regular expressions is expensive.
-If you are using the Forensic Logging feature, for example, the default log is relatively high-performing, compared to the configurable log, which requires evaluating an expression to determine what to write to the log.
-If you are creating a custom forensic log, use the shortest regular expression that will work for you.
+Suppose you are using the Forensic Logging feature, for example.
+In that case, the default log is relatively high-performing compared to the forensic log, which requires evaluating an expression to determine what to log.
+When using custom forensic log output expressions, use the shortest regular expression that will work for your situation.